Ethics for Software Developers

 C. Thiba, TUT (Lecturer: Jacqui)

-After we have received your booking, we will send you a confirmation that you are booked on the course, an invoice and directions to the venue.
+After we have received your booking, we will confirm that you are booked, and we'll send you an invoice.